taufiq-azr/taufiq-azr/README.md

 * 🌍  I'm based in Indonesia
 * ✉️  You can contact me at [taufiqdewa91@gmail.com](mailto:taufiqdewa91@gmail.com)
-* 🧠  Now I'm learning Java Spring Boot, anything about Java
+* 🧠  Now I'm learning Java Spring Boot, anything about Java and Golang
 * 🤝  I'm open to collaborating on interesting project and job

 ### Skills